 St. Martin Ludgate forms part of a famous view from the East end of Fleet Street.
 There its spire stands like an elegant exclamation mark bisecting the dome of St Paul’s Cathedral.
 It is a Wren church with one of its most noble facades.
 Inside the ceiling is a tunnel vaulted in a Greek cross, accentuated by a vast brass candelabra.
 There is a large screen with a gallery above it that separates the body of the church from the entrance, which was designed to keep out the noise of Ludgate Hill.
 There is a Greek palindrome in the 17th-century font – Niyon anomhma mh monan oyin (Cleanse my sin and not my face only).

 Ludgate, like the other City gates, was demolished in about 1760.
 It is thought that it got its name from Lud, an old pagan god.
 The west wall of the church is part of the old medieval city wall.

 35. St Martin Orgar

 St Martin Orgar.
-All that remains is the churchyard and on its north side the Italianate former rectory and slender corner campanile built by John Davies for St Clement Eastcheap in 1851-3.
+All that remains is the churchyard.
+On its north side, the Italianate former rectory and slender corner campanile built by John Davies for St Clement Eastcheap in 1851-3.
 The church went in 1666.
-However, the tower survived and it was restored by French Protestants and used for worship for more than a century and a half.
+However, the tower survived, and it was restored by French Protestants and used for worship for more than a century and a half.
 It was finally demolished in 1820.

 Martins Lane EC4